Australian corporate law: History

-51(xx) foreign corporations, and trading or financial corporations formed within the limits of the Commonwealth;

 Though corporations law in Australia had historically closely followed developments in English law, it was mostly the concern of each separate state legislature, and there were significant differences in corporations legislation between the states.

-Since the Second World War it became increasingly clear that legislative differences between the States were creating unnecessary costs for companies that operated beyond one state.
+Since the Second World War it became increasingly clear that legislative differences between the states were creating unnecessary costs for companies that operated beyond one state.
 The states and the Commonwealth co-operated in the formation of uniform national companies code which was legislated in each jurisdiction by 1962.
 The difficulty with this scheme was that it did not provide for uniformity in amendment of the legislation and with changes of government and policy each state's legislation once again developed on separate lines.
 This attempt at a complex cross-vesting arrangement by the states, territories and Commonwealth was ruled invalid by the High Court.
 In Strickland v Rocla Concrete Pipes Ltd (1971) it was held that laws with a sufficient connection to the trading activities of constitutional corporations were valid.

-A second co-operative scheme was agreed to in 1978 and implemented by 1982 to overcome the defects in the first scheme.
+A second co-operative scheme was agreed to in 1978 and implemented by 1982 by the Companies Act 1981 (Cth) to overcome the defects in the first scheme.
 All laws and amendments would be agreed to by a Ministerial Council and automatically applied in each jurisdiction.
-This second scheme led to the creation of the National Companies and Securities Commission (NCSC), the forerunner to the Australian Securities & Investments Commission.
+This second scheme led to the creation of the National Companies and Securities Commission (NCSC), the forerunner to the Australian Securities and Investments Commission.

 While an improvement on the first scheme, the 1982 scheme still presented significant difficulties mainly due to the NCSC delegating administrative functions to state commissions but retaining control of takeovers and policy.
 This led to funding difficulties and inefficient corporate regulation.
 In New South Wales v Commonwealth (the Incorporation Case, 1990) it was confirmed that the Commonwealth corporations power is confined to making laws with respect to companies that had commenced trading and not to the formation of companies.

 The Commonwealth then sought to take sole responsibility for corporations law in Australia.
 In 2001, the current arrangement was created, after the states referred their power in respect of corporations to the Commonwealth.